chnm/crdh-jekyll/_essays/v02-06-black-placemaking-in-texas.md

 those settlements with low populations and little remaining built environment.
-Preservation policy, as a result, has a disparate impact on the survival of many FCs that might otherwise thrive and benefit from federal protections and tax breaks if the property-based bias were eliminated.
+Preservation policy, as a result, has a disparate impact on the survival of many FCs that might otherwise thrive and benefit from federal protections and tax breaks if the property-based bias was eliminated.
 Recording commemorative events at buildings and spaces with compromised integrity but embodied and performed constructions of a community might substantiate significance.
 However, the evidence,